§4. Jurisdiction, duties, and powers of the secretary; rules and regulations

 obstruction which may unduly interfere with other uses, including navigation or fishing.

-to be extraordinarily onerous or impractical.
+extraordinarily onerous or impractical.
 Moreover, removal shall not be required if the

-that in the best interests of the state removal shall not be required.
-However, the owner shall
+of the state removal shall not be required.
+However, the owner shall be required to mark the

-Guard and the assistant secretary.
+according to regulations of the Coast Guard and the secretary.

 (b) The owner or operator of any pipeline, well, or associated structure shall